oroinc/documentation/book/db_optimization.rst

 related to the new query optimizer.
 One of the possible solutions might be disabling ``block_nested_loop`` option.
 This can be achieved in two ways:

-    - If a modification of MySQL configuration file is granted, add the following under ``mysqld`` section
+    - If a modification of MySQL configuration file is granted, add the following under the ``mysqld`` section

       .. code-block:: cfg